Information on the Symptoms of Hashimoto's Thyroiditis. Hashimoto's Thyroiditis Natural Treatment Options.

 The onset of Hashimoto’s Thyroiditis is slow and insidious, with gradual progression over time.
 This means that many people with early Hashimoto’s are not even aware of the problem as they do not have any symptoms of hypothyroidism.

-The symptoms of Hashimoto’s Thyroiditis are initially mild, sometimes barely noticeable, but as the disease progresses over a lengthy period more symptoms become apparent.
+The symptoms of Hashimoto’s Thyroiditis are initially mild, sometimes barely noticeable, but as the disease progresses over a long period more symptoms become apparent.

 Some of the symptoms and signs of Hashimoto’s Thyroiditis include: